Fidel Martínez

-Fidel Francisco Martínez Tenorio (born 15 February 1990) is an Ecuadorian footballer who plays as a winger for Peruvian Primera División club Sport Boys and the Ecuador national team.
+Fidel Francisco Martínez Tenorio (born 15 February 1990) is an Ecuadorian footballer who plays as a winger for Atlético F.C. and the Ecuador national team.

 Club career

 Youth club career

 Martínez started his career with Caribe Junior, where the Ecuadorian star played during his youth years.
 He showed his skills in the 2007 Pan American Games held in Brazil, where the Ecuadorian team won the gold medal, with Martínez a key player.
 Independiente José Terán acquired his services and then sold him to Cruzeiro for an unknown fee.

 Associação Atlética Caldense

 In 2009 Martínez was loaned to Associação Atlética Caldense where he played the Mineiro championship.

 Deportivo Quito

 2010 season

 After a move to Deportivo Quito, Martínez debuted on 16 October 2010 against El Nacional.
 He scored his only goal of the season against ESPOLI.
 Martínez finished his debut season with nine games, one goal and one assist.

 2011 season

 Martínez played in thirty games in 2011, assisting five times and scoring nine goals, one of which was in the first leg of the Serie A final against Emelec.
 Martínez scored his first goal of the 2011 season on 14 May, against Quito club Espoli.
 He would go on to score seven more league goals, including a vital finish past the Emelec goalkeeper, as his side became champions of the 2011 season.